ManchesterBioinference/BranchedGP/README.md

    1. In the bottom subpanel the posterior branching time is shown: the probability of branching at a particular pseudotime.
 <img src="images/VAMP5_BGPAssignmentProbability.png" width="400" height="400" align="middle"/>

-# Setup

-This project requires Python3.7 or earlier (TensorFlow 1 requirement).
-Create a virtual environment, activate it and run `make install`.

 # Quick start
 For a quick introduction see the `notebooks/Hematopoiesis.ipynb` notebook.